 Based on the above proposals, we think that majority of the companies think that mechanism of assistance information delivery for DL positioning in RRC_CONNECTED can be reused for RRC_INACTIVE.
 It can be further discussed whether to add additional information to differentiate the AD used for RRC_INACTIVE and RRC_CONNECTED.

-SummaryProposal: The mechanism for positioning assistance information delivery in RRC_CONNECTED can be reused for positioning in RRC_INACTIVE.
+SummaryProposal: The mechanism for positioning assistance information delivery.

 Case1: The network broadcasts posSIB with/without SI request

 Case2: Assistance Information delivery during RRC_CONNECTED

+Case3: Assistance Information delivery during RRC_INACTIVE using SDT in DL

 FFS whether to add additional information to differentiate the Assistance Information used for RRC_INACTIVE and RRC_CONNECTED